Victor Watson: Early life

 He was educated at Bootham School, a private boarding school in York.
-He then graduated from Clare College, a constituent college of the University of Cambridge.
-He then served as 2nd Lieutenant in the Royal Engineers.
+He then studied at Clare College, Cambridge, matriculating in 1948 after serving as a 2nd Lieutenant in the Royal Engineers and graduating with an MA degree.

 Career

 He started his career at Waddingtons in 1951.
 He then served as its chairman from 1977 to 1993.
 He rejected attempts by Robert Maxwell to acquire the company in 1980.
 He was known as "Mr Monopoly".

 He served on the boards of directors of Yorkshire Television and the Leeds and Holbeck Building Society.
 He was the chairman emeritus of the Leeds Chamber of Commerce.
 He published a history of John Waddington Ltd 2008.